Personal Finance Toolkit

 -

 In the fall of 2022, the State Board of Education charged the Department of Education with conducting a review of the existing standards for Career Education and Work, Economics, and Family and Consumer Sciences.
 To accomplish this task, the Department announced the formation of committees to review these standards.
-The committees met and issued a report with recommendations to update the three standards under review and create a distinct set of personal finance standards.
+The committees met and issued a report with recommendations to update the three standards under review and create a distinct set of Personal Finance Standards.
 The draft set of standards was presented to the Board and then made available for public comment.
-This feedback was reviewed by the committees, and a revised set of personal finance standards was included in the Board’s proposed rulemaking in January 2024.
-In addition to the proposed personal finance standards, the Board proposed additional changes to Chapter 4 along with revised standards for Career Education and Work, Economics, and Family and Consumer Sciences.
+This feedback was reviewed by the committees, and a revised set of Personal Finance Standards was included in the Board’s proposed rulemaking in January 2024.
+In addition to the new Personal Finance Standards, the Board made additional changes to Chapter 4 and updated the standards for Career Education and Work, Economics, and Family and Consumer Sciences.

 -